msancor/ADM-HW3/README.md

     - `data_preprocesser.py`: A Python file including a `DataPreprocesser` class designed to pre-process text data in order to obtain information and build a Search Engine.

+    - `search_engine.py`: A Python file including three classes: `SearchEngine`, `TopKSearchEngine`, and `WeightedTopKSearchEngine` designed to implement different versions of a Search Engine that queries information from our MSc. courses dataset.

+    - `map_plotter.py`: A Python file including a `MapPlotter` class designed to plot a map including the results of our Search Engines.

 4. `CommandLine.sh`: A bash script including the code to solve the *Command Line Question*.

 5. ``.gitignore``: A predetermined `.gitignore` file that tells Git which files or folders to ignore in a Python project.